 Many prospective students often hesitate to take the plunge into an online college education because they don’t fully understand the differences between it and a traditional campus education.

-- Extremely Flexible Schedule: Many online college courses offer a schedule that is much more flexible than traditional campus classes.
+- Flexible Schedule: Many online college courses offer a schedule that is much more flexible than traditional campus classes.
 Many classes offer lectures that simply need to be watched at some point before an examination.

 - Lower Costs: Not always, but often times, getting college degrees online can be somewhat cheaper than a traditional campus degree.
 Costs are lower because of the lack of costs for commuting and room and board.
 Additionally, online universities typically only charge students for the actual class, without other fees.
 Traditional college campuses often charge students lab, administrative, or activity fees that can increase costs significantly.

-- Many Degree Options: Traditional campuses do offer a variety of degrees, but students are often limited to only those campuses that are in their immediate area.
+- More Options: Traditional campuses do offer a variety of degrees, but students are often limited to only those campuses that are in their immediate area.
 Online colleges allow students much greater flexibility in selecting a school that offers the specific degree they are looking for, without having to worry about physical distance limiting their options.
 Some online colleges offer degrees that are simply less common in traditional universities.

 What is the average salary of someone with an online degree?